 Unfortunately, eating sauerkraut can sometimes cause gas and bloating.
 This is most common in people with weak gut microbiomes.
 The introduction of huge amounts of new bacteria causes a huge shift in the composition of the gut microbiome.
 The gas and bloating are only exacerbated if you eat a large amount of sauerkraut.

-Generally, people who don’t eat much fermented food should start by eating one tablespoon of sauerkraut per day.
+Generally, people who don’t eat much fermented food should start by eating one tablespoon of sauerkraut daily.
 If you eat several tablespoons or more of sauerkraut, you might experience gas.
 Most people only experience gas and bloating after eating a cup or more of sauerkraut.

 The gas isn’t harmful, but the bloating accompanying it might be uncomfortable.
 Some people also find that their gas has an unpleasant smell after eating sauerkraut because sauerkraut itself has a powerful odor.
 If you struggle with gas while eating sauerkraut, you should reduce how much you eat and gradually increase your servings with time to give your body time to acclimate.